Jaws Blu-ray Review

-Peter Benchley’s now classic monster story hits Blu-ray with Steven Spielberg directing Roy Scheider, Richard Dreyfuss and Robert Shaw through the treacherous waters of Amity Island.
+Peter Benchley’s now classic monster story Jaws Blu-ray with Steven Spielberg directing Roy Scheider, Richard Dreyfuss and Robert Shaw through the treacherous waters of Amity Island.

 Film making 5/5